open-compensation-token-license/license-token-website/wikisrc/open-source-funding-best-practices.md

 # Open Source Funding Best Practices

-Open source software is the backbone of modern technology, with millions of developers and organizations relying on it to build applications and systems.
+Open source software forms the backbone of modern technology, with millions of developers and organizations relying on it to build applications and systems.
 However, sustaining and funding open source projects can be challenging.
 Funding ensures developers can commit time, effort, and resources to maintain, secure, and improve their projects.
 Without adequate funding, even mission-critical open source projects risk stagnation or maintenance voids.

 This article outlines the best practices for funding open source software, helping maintainers, contributors, and organizations support these vital projects effectively.